DarvidTorres/mydocs/C/compilation/header files.md

-A header file is a file with extension **.h** which contains C function declarations and macro definitions to be shared between several source files.
+A header file is a file with extension `.h` which contains C function declarations and [[macros|macro]] definitions to be shared between several source files.

-Statenents like `#include <stdio.h>` and `#include <string.h>` include prototypes without implementation, in that way the compiler can make the proper assumptions.
+Statements like `#include <stdio.h>` and `#include <string.h>` include prototypes without implementation, in that way the compiler can make the proper assumptions.

 There are two types of header files: the files that the programmer writes and the files that comes with your compiler.